 Related article: 10 Tips to Prepare for Swim Team Tryouts

-This depends upon each swim team and coach.
-We would highly encourage swimmers to ask their coach what exactly they can expect at swim team tryouts if they want to best prepare.
+As a disclaimer, this varies by each swim team and coach.
+I highly encourage aspiring swimmers to ask their coach what exactly they can expect at swim team tryouts if they want to best prepare.

 Questions

-This will help the coach get a better understanding of what they might expect once you get in the water.
+Expect the coach to ask you some questions about your swimming experience.
+This helps the coach get a better understanding of what they might expect once you get in the water.
 And the coach knows what they can ask of you during the tryout.

 You can expect questions such as: